ipsusu/ipsuShade/README.md

 This seems to be an issue with the ReShade installer downloading an old version of the REST (ReshadeEffectShaderToggler) add-on for exclusion of UI filtering, that doesn't play well with the Glamarye Fast Effects shader.

+This can be fixed by updating your REST add-on and it's FFXIV specific config.
+Both the `ReshadeEffectShaderToggler.addon64` and `ReshadeEffectShaderToggler.ini` should be copied into your `/game/` folder.
+Replace/overwrite.

-Update your REST here: [https://github.com/4lex4nder/ReshadeEffectShaderToggler/releases/latest/](https://github.com/4lex4nder/ReshadeEffectShaderToggler/releases/latest/)
+**Update your REST here:** [https://github.com/4lex4nder/ReshadeEffectShaderToggler/releases/latest/](https://github.com/4lex4nder/ReshadeEffectShaderToggler/releases/latest/)

-Update your REST FFXIV specific config here: [https://github.com/4lex4nder/ReshadeEffectShaderToggler-FFXIV](https://github.com/4lex4nder/ReshadeEffectShaderToggler-FFXIV)
+**Update your REST FFXIV specific config here:** [https://github.com/4lex4nder/ReshadeEffectShaderToggler-FFXIV](https://github.com/4lex4nder/ReshadeEffectShaderToggler-FFXIV)

 <!--
 Certain people's installations of ReShade are a bit borked because early guides missed important steps and the <a href="https://github.com/eqbot/ReReShade">ReReShade</a> tool had a bug where it didn't bring your textures over from GShade.